alttch/bma-info/eva4/include/timescale_svc.rst

 .. warning::

-   The operation blocks the events table and may be slow.
+   The operation blocks the events table and may consume a lot of time for large databases.

 .. code:: sql